 - 2.2 Climatic factors are considered first when classifying land since climate can be overriding in the sense that adverse climatic conditions may restrict land quality irrespective of favourable site and soil conditions.
 The details in the table above show that there is no overall climatic limitation affecting this site.
 In addition, no local climatic factors such as exposure or frost risk are believed to affect the land quality. - 2.3 However, climatic factors do interact with soil factors to influence soil wetness and droughtiness limitations.
-At this locality, the climate is relatively cool in regional terms.
-As a result the likelihood of soil wetness problems may be enhanced whilst soil droughtiness limitations may be partially offset.
+At this locality, the climate is relatively cool and dry in a regional context.
+As a result the likelihood of soil droughtiness problems may be enhanced whilst soil wetness limitations may be reduced.